sophieross16/T38/README.md

 ## 2 - Installation:
  To install the project locally, perform the following steps:
-  1 - Download the files and ensure they are saved in the same folder 2 - Use a Python compiler of your choice (this program was built using Spyder) 3 - Open the .py files (semantic.py, example.py, watch_next.py) and run the program
+  1 - Download the files from the 'master' branch and ensure they are saved in the same folder 2 - Use a Python compiler of your choice (this program was built using Spyder) 3 - Open the .py files (semantic.py, example.py, watch_next.py) and run the program